annaesvensson/yellow-generate/README.md

 ## How to find broken links

 You can find broken links at the [command line](https://github.com/annaesvensson/yellow-core).
-Broken links accumulate on a website over time.
-It is quite normal for pages to be renamed and the old links to no longer work.
+It is quite normal for pages to be renamed, files to be removed and links to no longer work.
 Don’t worry, it's not hard to find and fix broken links.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php generate` and `php yellow.php check`.
 This will generate a static website and find broken links.
-Edit the pages shown and fix the links.
+Edit the pages shown.
 To clean the static website type: `php yellow.php clean`.

 If you don't want that a page is checked, set `Generate: exclude` in the [page settings](https://github.com/annaesvensson/yellow-core#settings-page) at the top of a page.